 Long term growth is a typical goal for someone with many years until the money is needed.
 A consistent and steady return without much volatility or significant drawdown can be ideal for money that is not going to be needed immediately.
 This strategy does have the luxury of time to ride out any lack of performance in the markets.
 The rate of growth might possibly be impacted by the choice of investments in specific sectors or bond choices.

 Producing income is sometimes the goal for a retirement account after the growth phase of investing.
 After decades of working to build principal, the objective of these accounts often change over time.
 The design of an income account may be to provide regular distributions through dividends or interest payments on bonds.
-As the individual investor gets closer to this income stage, less risk is encouraged because of immediate need for the funds.
+As the individual investor gets closer to this Income stage less risk is encouraged because of immediate needs for the funds.

-While the goal of preserving capital is always at work for most traders, the reality of the investment paradigm is often that risk is a function of return.
-The return in a cash or money market account is usually going to be less than that of the general market.
+While the goal of preserving capital is always at work for most traders the reality of the investment paradigm is often that risk is a function of return.
+The return in a cash or money market account is usually going to be less than that of the general market but the principal is not typically at the same risk.
 The risk versus reward balance plays a major role in determining suitable vehicles for capital preservation.